Association football tactics: Free kicks

 Free kick trickery at work - 1970 - Brasil vs Czechoslovakia: Jairzinho and Tostao of Brasil join the end of the defensive wall, then move off as Rivellino's powerful shot strikes through the gap.
-David Beckham made his first international goal for England from a set-piece kick.

-Free kicks are a part of the play all over the field following a foul or other infraction.
-Indirect free kicks must be touched by a second player before any shot is taken.
-Direct free kicks can be made directly on goal.
-If the free kick is close to goal (within 35-40 yards), the defensive side will often form a "wall" of anything from 2-6 players in order to block the (expected) upcoming shot.
-In this case, the free kick taker may attempt several tricks to beat the defenders.
-Attackers may attempt to blast the ball through the defensive wall, or curl it over or around the wall using spin.
-A less common idea is to hit the ball powerfully and straight along the floor, since the defenders in the wall usually jump to try to prevent a shot being lifted over their heads.
+Free kicks are a part of play following a foul or other infraction.
+Indirect free kicks must be touched by a second player before a goal can be scored, while direct free kicks can be made scored directly.
+If the free kick is close to goal (within 35-40 yards), the defensive side will often form a "wall" of two or more players in order to block the (expected) shot.
+In this case, the free kick taker may attempt tricks to beat the defenders.
+Attackers may attempt to blast the ball through or curl it over or around the wall.
+A less common trick is to kick the ball along the floor, since the defenders in the wall often jump to try to prevent a shot being curled over them.
 However, this tactic has become less effective in the modern game, as defending teams usually assign one player to lie down behind the wall to block any low attempts.

 If the free kick is close-range but in a less-than-ideal angle to attempt to take a shot on goal, a common method of creating a scoring chance is to cross the ball into the penalty area, usually aiming for a spot in the angle towards the penalty spot, at which attacking players will try to beat defending players to the ball in order for a header or volleyball shot to hit the target.
 This is common to a corner kick.

-David Beckham, Juninho, Siniša Mihajlović, Ronaldinho, Zico, Andrea Pirlo, Pierre van Hooijdonk, Neymar, Roberto Carlos, Francesco Totti, Lionel Messi, Álvaro Recoba, Cristiano Ronaldo, Rivaldo, Juan Román Riquelme, Steven Gerrard, Wayne Rooney, Sejad Salihović, Rogério Ceni, Michel Platini, Alessandro Del Piero, Thierry Henry, Roberto Baggio, Diego Maradona, Frank Lampard, Leighton Baines, Wesley Sneijder, Luis Suárez, Christian Eriksen, Reto Ziegler, Miralem Pjanić, James Ward-Prowse, Trent Alexander-Arnold and Gareth Bale are known to score from free kick positions.